awesomemotive/WP-Mail-SMTP/readme.txt

 - Fixed: Compatibility issue with Action Scheduler lower than 3.3.0.

 = 3.10.0 - 2023-11-08 =
-- Added: Filter that allows to use self website Google OAuth redirect URL.
+- Added: Filter that allows to use your website's URL for Google OAuth redirect URL.
 - Changed: Improve plugin settings UI, by changing checkboxes to toggles and some dividers cleanup.
 - Changed: Replaced moment.js library to the WP Core's bundled one.
 - Fixed: Translation strings on the Dashboard widget.